bkuhn/talks/NJIT-2011/liberate.markdown

 + Learn the developer tools (bug tracker, DVCS, etc.).

-+ Participate in Google Summer of Code.
++ Participate in Google Summer of Code: http://code.google.com/soc/

 # More Info and This Talk's License

 + More Info:
     + Conservancy: http://sfconservancy.org
     + FSF: http://fsf.org
+    + Google Summer of Code: http://code.google.com/soc/

 + About me:
     + I co-host an oggcast, Free as In Freedom: faif.us